Which surgery for laryngeal cancer?

 If the cancer has spread upwards from the vocal cords (called supraglottic extension), you may still be able to have radiotherapy instead of surgery.

-The amount of surgery you need to have depends on the stage of your cancer.
+The amount of surgery you need to have depends on the stage and position of your cancer.
 The tests you have beforehand will help your specialist decide if surgery is an option.
 But your doctor may not be able to tell you exactly what stage your cancer is until after surgery.
 Surgery can be used to

 - Remove the cancer and try to cure it